bclemenzi/sans-server-plugin/README.md

 Getting started with the Maven Plugin
 ---------------
-Including the Maven plugin in your project by adding the following configuration to your `pom.xml`:
+Including the Maven plugin in your project by adding the following configuration to your project's pom.xml

 ```xml
 	<build>